FragileTech/ml-ops-quickstart/docs/source/markdown/features.md

+`mloq` offers a set of features focused on generating automatically all the required files to start your Machine Learning project.

 ## Repository files
 Set up the following common repository files personalized for your project with the values defined in `mloq.yml`: